iugamarian/links/README.md

 Codabar seems very good barcode to be used, it is old.

-Code 128 seems very good barcode to be used, less thin lines so less rick for small lines to not be printed well, it is new.
+Code 128 seems very good barcode to be used, less thin lines so less risk for small lines to not be printed well, it is new.

 Inkscape: